 Network Engineers are a crucial part of the IT team as they understand the comprehensive working of networks, and provide necessary hardware and software tools for an efficient, rapid, secure connection and communication across different areas.

 What is the Demand For The Role?

 All of this highlights the demand for a network engineer.
-The job role for a network engineer might not have been quite the buzzword, but in the last few years, it comes to light as one of the advanced technical roles.
+The job role of a network engineer might not have been quite the buzzword, but in the last few years, it has come to light as one of the advanced technical roles.